-^{} Uhlfelder, Eric.
+[°] Uhlfelder, Eric.
 "As Hedge Funds Struggle, These Are Standing Out," The Wall Street Journal, 6 May 2019.
 This survey of 60 funds was based on the same methodology as the current survey.
 When the fund doesn't show a ranking in that survey, it means either fund data was not available or that it did not qualify for inclusion.

-Ranking is based on 5-Year Trailing Net Returns Thru 2019.
-Returns for Black Diamond Credit Strategies is through August 2020. ^ Data is through January 2020.
+°° Ranking is based on 5-Year Trailing Net Returns Thru 2019. ^ Data is through January 2020.
 Sources: Backstop BarclayHedge, Preqin, and various online periodicals.
 N/A = data not available.

-- · Are inherently risk adverse; - Have a proven track record, including experience successfully managing risk during a major crisis; and - Have shown the ability to repeat a proven investment process.
+- Are inherently risk adverse; - Have a proven track record, including experience successfully managing risk during a major crisis; and - Have shown the ability to repeat a proven investment process.